 How Do Trade and Commerce LC’s Differ From SBLC’s

 A Standby Letter of Credit is different from a Letter of Credit.
 Commercial letters of credit differs from Standby letters of credit (SBLC) as they are primarily used in straightforward transactions.
 Eg; LC’s are used in primary instrument of payment whereas SBLC’s are used as a secondary back up method of payment.

-The major difference between a Commercial LC and a Standby Letter of Credit is that a Commercial Letter of Credit (for Import or Export) is a payment method for a trade transaction whereas an SBLC supports the payment of a debt, which debt may or may not be trade related.
+The major difference between a Trade and commerce letter of credit and a Standby Letter of Credit is that a Commercial Letter of Credit (for Import or Export) is a payment method for a trade transaction whereas an SBLC supports the payment of a debt, which debt may or may not be trade related.
 Using an SBLC for trading such as in Import/Export transactions can be useful in so much that the SBLC is paid when called on after conditions have not been fulfilled.
 However, a Letter of Credit is the guarantee of payment when certain specifications are met and documents received from the selling party.